 We keep Zimbra-generated mailbox and system backups for a minimum of 14 days.

-No software is perfect.
+No software is perfect and all online services suffer occasional disruptions and outages.
 Periodically, updates, bug fixes and security patches are released by Synacor for the Zimbra software; by the operating system vendor for various operating system components on which Zimbra depends, and by the infrastructure hosting provider.
 In some cases, the application of these updates, bug fixes and security patches may generate an end user perceived service interruption typically of less than a few minutes, for example when a mailbox server is rebooted or when the Zimbra services are required to be restarted.
 We will use reasonable commercial efforts to apply service-impacting updates and bug fixes after 11:00pm and before 5:00am Eastern time.
 Security updates and patches may be applied at any time.